A list of 13 South Korean revenge movies.

 I have been looking forward to seeing Monster for over a year now.
 I finally had the chance to watch it when I found it on Netflix.

-I had some issues with the film but overall I thought it was a great South Korean revenge movie.
+The film is not without its issues, but overall I thought it was a great South Korean revenge movie.

-Be warned there is a lot of crying in the film- it was almost unbearable .
-I nearly turned off the movie just so I could rest my head from the wailing sounds of that actress.
+Be warned there is a lot of crying in the film- it was almost unbearable.
+I nearly turned off the movie so that I could rest my head from the wailing sounds of that actress.

 13: THE FIVE

 Been looking forward to this film for a long time.
 I have read mixed reviews, but I won’t let that bother me.
-I always love a good serial-killer movie.
+I always love a good serial-killer movie and no one does it better than South Korea if you ask me.

 Eun-ah was living a perfect, happy life with her family until a sociopathic young man named Jae-wook brutally and senselessly murders her husband and daughter in front of her eyes.
 Barely escaping alive herself, Eun-ah is left half-paralyzed and wheelchair-bound.